G4LB1T/Invoke-NoShell/README.md

 It allows the automation of multiple similar versions of files, allowing to test how slight differences will effect it.
 Currently, only Powershell payloads are supported.

-The tool was launched at BSdiesTLV 2018, you may find the presentation in this repository.
+The tool was launched at BSidesTLV 2018, you may find the presentation in this repository.

 ## Parameters
 Invoke-NoShell has 4 optional parameters: